Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/assessment/readme.md

-# FEW 2.4 Final Assessment
+# ACS 3310 Final Assessment

-This assessment will give you a chance to show your skills by creating a library of code including unit test from scratch.
+This assessment will give you a chance to measure the skills you gained this term by solving some coding problems.

 ## Description